TheGoodIn/Altamonte/README.md

 # 🎉 Altamonte Release!

   - As of 9/16/2020 Altamonte is currently online and have full support
-  - This is the support server for it

 # ℹ️ Information
 Altamonte is a moderation discord bot that includes commands like ban,mute,kick,purge and SO MANY MORE.